BenjaminWang236/Custom-Protocol-for-Client-Server-Communication/readme.md

-# Programming Assignment #2: Custom Protocol on top of UDP for Client-Server communication for server-side access permission identification
+# Custom Protocol on top of UDP for Client-Server communication for server-side access permission identification

 COEN 233 Introduction to Computer Networks (SCU W2022)